Most Requested Forms

 Frequently Asked Questions

 In most circumstances building work will require a permit from your local Council.
-Also please note that your building work may require planning and plumbing permits prior to the granting of your building permit.
+Please note that your building work may require planning and plumbing permits prior to the granting of your building permit.

 It is your responsibility as the property owner to ensure that a building permit is in place prior to commencement of any building work.
 A building permit may not be required if you can provide certification from a building surveyor that the work consists of minor alterations or repairs.